Zazcallabah/fallenlondongrinder/readme.md

 do special handling for circumstance, ignoring it if already "wrong" value?

-# finishing a short story at "lodgings,writer,finish,[name]
+* finishing a short story at "lodgings,writer,finish,[name]
-# leveling progress to 60 is already established, but further:
+* leveling progress to 60 is already established, but further:
-# 70 compromising document, darkness (tale of terror)
+* 70 compromising document, darkness (tale of terror)
-# 80 life-lessons ( hard earned lesson)
+* 80 life-lessons ( hard earned lesson)
-# 100 esoteric elements (extraordinary implication)
+* 100 esoteric elements (extraordinary implication)

-# empresscourt,complete,
+* empresscourt,complete,
-# 	gothic romance - 6000 moon pearls, fascinating, making waves
+* gothic romance - 6000 moon pearls, fascinating, making waves
-#	tale of the future - connected benthic, connected summerset,making waves, 6000 brass silver
+* tale of the future - connected benthic, connected summerset,making waves, 6000 brass silver
-# 	patriotic adventure - 6000 moon perals, making waves
+* patriotic adventure - 6000 moon perals, making waves
-# use fascinating to do romance options in empresscourt, which requires fascinating 11?
+* use fascinating to do romance options in empresscourt, which requires fascinating 11?
 10?

-# function WorkingOn
+	function WorkingOn {
-# {
 		# workingon 31
 		# action to start
 		# require potential 60
 		# action to finish
 		# competent or compelling results
 		# sell result no matter which
-# }
+	}

-#	"Penny" = @("Curiosity,Competent Short Story,1"); # workking on not null, writing doesnt currently end? push for which level?
+"Penny" = @("Curiosity,Competent Short Story,1"); # workking on not null, writing doesnt currently end? push for which level?

+maybe a flag for prerequisites that marks or/and? sell & inventory should take arbitrary number of items, and try them in order until one is found in inventory

+set up the upconvert routes and such go through areas, enter good actions to take for generic items start including amount of item/action
+	we could automate that through the tree cascade if it has a separate property